top of page

 The adverb 'profusely' is derived from the adjective 'profuse,' which has its etymology rooted in the Latin word 'profusus.'
 In Latin, 'profusus' is the past participle of 'profundere,' meaning 'to pour forth' or 'to lavish.'
 The term 'profusus' described something poured out or given in abundance.
 As this concept made its way into Old French as 'profus' and later into Middle English, it retained its core meaning of being abundant or excessive.
 The adverb 'profusely' is formed by adding the '-ly' suffix to 'profuse,' and it emphasizes the idea of something being done in an abundant or excessive manner.
 The etymology of 'profusely' underscores its connection to the lavish and overflowing nature of actions or behaviors that go beyond the ordinary or expected.

-Quiz: Find the meaning of profusely
+Quiz: Find the meaning of the adverb profusely:

 Try Again!